 This warranty does not cover failures due directly or indirectly to misuse, abuse, negligence or accidents, wear-and-tear, improper repair, alterations, or lack of maintenance.
 Using these machines in processing metal, plastics, or other materials may void the warranty.

-The Jet 1640 could have been a bit affordable.
+The Jet 1640 could have been a bit more affordable.
 However, it is worth it for a fully cast-iron lathe with an extra-wide lathe bed.
-The Jet 1640 Lathe represents a great value with features that include a new headstock.
+The Jet 1640 Lathe represents great value with features that include a new headstock.

 If you are looking for an affordable lathe tool, the Jet 1640 might not be your tool.
 However, its features make it worthwhile.
-Make sure that it stays longer; stick to wood and other soft materials.
+Make sure it stays longer; stick to wood and other soft materials.
 The iron construction makes it durable.
 The control panel is convenient and easy to operate.
 You can still make it as a professional or beginner.